abcjhby2871/RAP_Plus/README.md

-## RAP-MLLM: Retrieval-Augmented Personalization for Multimodal Large Language Models
+## RAP++: Retrieval-Augmented Personalization for Multimodal Large Language Models -- from image to video